Cosmic-Infinity/ASCEE/README.md

 </tr>

 </table>

-Size, Scale, Amount of Detail, everything can be controlled by modifying the in-built variables.
+_Siz_, _Scale_, _Amount of Detail_, everything can be controlled by modifying the in-built variables.

 ## **How do I boogie some more?**